 Fill your sink with about an inch of warm water.
 Do not fill the sink too deep and make sure the water is lukewarm.
 Place your pet in the sink and wet his back with the warm water.
 Try to avoid getting water near their eyes, ears, and face.

 Please note: Hedgehogs create very little, if any, dander and are nearly hypoallergenic to humans.
-They don't need deep baths to rid themselves of dander like dogs and cats.
+They do not need baths to rid themselves of dander like dogs.
 If you think your hedgehog is giving you allergies, try changing your bedding to paper or fleece.

 Anointing is a hedgehog's way of trying to smell like their surroundings.
 Hedgehogs will chew or lick anything that smells new to them...
 INCLUDING YOU!
 If they start to lick you, be warned, they might bite you just out of curiosity!
 Once they are sure they have the taste in their mouth, they will make a foamy, spitball, and perform yoga to place it on their back.